smithy-lang/smithy-kotlin/docs/design/waiters.md

     * **Output**: Matches based on the successful response of an operation, an operator, and an expected value.
     * **InputOutput**: Matches based on the input and successful response of an operation, an operator, and an expected value.
 Note that this type is not currently used by any AWS services.
-* **Waiter**: A client-side abstraction used to poll a resource until a desired state is reached.
+* **Waiter**: A client-side abstraction used to poll a resource until a desired state is reached or a failure condition occurrs.
 Waiters are functionally finite state machines with transitions defined by **acceptors**.

 ## Generalized waiter workflow